IsaacSchemm/Pandacap/README.md

 * Create a post with more than one attached image.
 * Automatically crosspost your image posts or text posts to Bluesky, DeviantArt, FA, or Weasyl.
 (This must be done manually.)
 * Delete posts that you *manually* crosspost to Bluesky, DeviantArt, FA, or Weasyl (even when you delete them from Pandacap).
+* Let you "like" a post that is not already in your Favorites.
 * Let you "repost" / "boost" someone else's post.

 ## Techincal Information